rjaros/kvision-examples/README.md

 ## Pokedex

-The list of Pokémon with live search.
+The list of Pokémon with live search, build with Redux module.

 [See live demo](https://rjaros.github.io/kvision-examples/pokedex/)